-The first train from Valencia to Barcelona leaves at 07:25 from Valencia Station North.
+The first train from Valencia to Barcelona leaves at 09:15.
 Times and services may vary during weekends and holidays.

-The last train from Valencia to Barcelona leaves at 20:31 from Valencia Station North.
+The last train from Valencia to Barcelona leaves at 20:07.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

-Trains travelling from Valencia to Barcelona cover a distance of around 303km during the journey.
+Trains travelling from Valencia to Barcelona cover a distance of around 188 miles (303 km) during the journey.